mturchanov-matc-school-projects/ent-java-movies-aggregator/README.md

 * delete movies from my_list if logged
 * add a note/review regarding a moview

+###### Logic on search
+1. checks whether such search word is in DB
+1.1 if no such word in db then app calls APIs requests.
+   It parses JSONs, adds to DB and display results
+1.2 If there is such word then app just gets movie(s) associated the searchword from DB

+As a result, it will increase loading speed + will record movie info that can be used later in REST service

 ###### Login/Signup
 * login/signup to access my movie list

 ### Supporting Materials
 * omdb api - http://www.omdbapi.com/